Understanding how fees are calculated.

 outbound_tx_sizeis what THORChain internally budgets as a typical transaction size for each chain.

-gas_rate * outbound_tx_size * 3and developers can use this to budget for the fee to be charged to the user.
+gas_rate * outbound_tx_size * OFMand developers can use this to budget for the fee to be charged to the user.
+The current Outbound Fee Multiplier (OFM) can be found on the Network Endpoint.

 Keep in mind the